hughperkins/VeriGPU/docs/metrics.md

-# Timing
+# Metrics

-We measure the following aspects of timing:
+We measure the following:
 - combinatorial propagation delay: how long does it take for combinatorial logic to settle between clock ticks
     - this strongly influences the maximum clock speed possible
 - cycle count: how many clock ticks does it take for some sample programs
+- area: how much die area will be used, which relates to tape-out cost, and yield

 ## Continuous Integration (CI)

 [![CircleCI](https://circleci.com/gh/hughperkins/VeriGPU/tree/main.svg?style=svg)](https://circleci.com/gh/hughperkins/VeriGPU/tree/main)

-The CI server runs the following timing measurement scripts:
+The CI server runs the following metrics scripts:
 - timing: [/cicd/run-timing.sh](/cicd/run-timing.sh).

 ## Combinatorial propagation delay